-Apex is expected to maintain a stable level of profitability in 2023.
+Apex expects that operating results in 2024 will gradually recover from the low point.
 Therefore, the Company's financing method will use our own funds and bank borrowings as sources.
 It is expected that major financial risks will not occur.
 The Company will strive to manage and control risks earlier and maintain operation stable.